Ravendwyr/HandyNotes_SummerFestival/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**WoW version**
-Are you running this addon on Retail or Classic servers?

 **Additional context**
 Add any other context about the problem here.